OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Developing-using-the-console.md

 ```
 echo default-on > /sys/class/leds/onion\:amber\:system/trigger
 ```

+// TODO: add a gif of morse blinking

 <!-- // this article will show how you can use the console to develop code for the Omega using the Omega (pls reword so this makes sense)